Pale Moon: Technical Details

 The following features have been disabled or removed by design:

-• Accessibility features.
+• Support for specific accessibility hardware.
 Most people don't have a need for specialized accessibility features for custom input or display devices.
-This cuts down on the input complexity, and increases speed, but will, obviously, not be suitable for people who need these features.
+This cuts down on the input complexity and internal processing of input and display, but will, obviously, not be suitable for people who need these features.
+The browser does support more generic accessibility concepts like caret browsing and high-contrast support, and its UI design attempts to follow WCAG guidelines.

 • Parental controls.
 Pale Moon aims to be a fast browser for general use, not a "secured family browser".
 The design impact of operating system integrated parental controls as introduced in Mozilla code is significant, and has had serious implications for building the browser.
 As such, parental controls have been disabled.
 Extensions-based parental controls are, of course, a just-as viable alternative (and may in many cases work better!).